Title

 Effective January 1, 2000, new premium contribution rates for the National Health Insurance Program will require equal sharing of costs between employees and employers, with specific monthly salary ranges determining the contribution amounts.

-Yes, they can pay their contributions quarterly, semi-annually, or annually.
+They may pay quarterly, semi-annually, or annually.

 Analyze Cases Smarter, Faster